Andrew Vaughn Player Props: White Sox vs. Twins

-Andrew Vaughn -- 2-for-4 with a home run and three RBI in his last game -- will be in action for the Chicago White Sox versus the Minnesota Twins, with Joe Ryan on the mound, on May 2 at 7:10 PM ET.
+The Chicago White Sox and Andrew Vaughn, who went 1-for-3 last time out, take on Louie Varland and the Minnesota Twins at Guaranteed Rate Field, Wednesday at 7:10 PM ET.

-In his most recent game, he collected three RBI (going 2-for-4 with a home run and a walk) against the Rays.
+In his most recent game he had a one-hit showing (1-for-3) against the Twins.

 Andrew Vaughn Game Info & Props vs. the Twins